Kingminer7/BetterQuests/about.md

 # Credits

+- HicalebiH for the original idea posted in the GD Modding Discord server
 - Justin (hiimjustin000) and Doggo (TheSillyDoggo) for helping me with coin based quests
 - Prevter for helping me get level difficulty properly